 - Nasal spray.
 Cromolyn sodium nasal spray can ease allergy symptoms and doesn't have serious side effects, though it's most effective when you begin using it before your symptoms start.

 A number of natural remedies have been used to treat hay fever symptoms.
 Treatments that may help include extracts of the shrub butterbur and spirulina (a type of dried algae).
-A number of other natural remedies are used to treat allergies, but the benefits aren't clear and some may not be safe — so talk to your doctor before trying one.
+However, the benefits and safety aren't clear.

 For many people, avoiding allergens and taking over-the-counter medications is enough to ease symptoms.
 But if your seasonal allergies are still bothersome, don't give up.
 A number of other treatments are available.